 With the increasing trend of internet purchases, state tax authorities have been challenging the physical presence standard.
 For example, in 2016, South Dakota instituted an economic presence standard that required S&UT collection and remittance for any entity exceeding an annual sales threshold of US$100,000 or engaging in 200 or more separate transactions in the state, and many other states have similar statutes with the majority choosing the same thresholds.

 The Supreme Court agreed to hear the case in January 2018, heard it in April, and issued its decision in June 2018, which overturned Quill, ruling that the physical presence rule was “unsound and incorrect” in the age of internet services.
 The Court found that a “substantial nexus” exists between out-of-state retailers and South Dakota by virtue of economic and virtual contacts by the state.
 The Wayfair decision has changed the landscape of S&UT collection for remote sellers and has far-reaching implications.
 Many states are taking a measured approach of reviewing the case to decide how their laws apply in view of the holdings in Wayfair and the enforcement date.
 Some of the bigger states, e.g., California and New York, are still pending how to go about the Supreme Court decision.
-Table 1 summarizes states that have instituted the sales tax economic nexus thresholds.
+Table 1 below summarizes states that have instituted the sales tax economic nexus thresholds.

 Treaty protection is irrelevant to S&UT nexus as treaties are only applicable in the U.S. federal income tax context.
 Multinationals selling from a treaty jurisdiction, such as China, to a state and meeting that state’s statutory economic presence threshold are still required to collect and remit S&UT.